-EPUB Straight to the Point: Creating ebooks for the Apple iPad and other ereaders
+EPub Straight to the Point: Creating Ebooks for the Apple IPad and Other Ereaders (One-Off)

 Dig in to the nitty gritty of the ePub format for ebooks.
 The book is essential for anyone developing ebooks for the iPad.